 My daughter was given a nice pair of leather boots but they reek of smoke and cannot be used.
 What can she use to help remove this odor?
-We have left them outside in the sun and air but this has not helped very much.

 If you put how to remove smoke smell from leather jacket in the search for answers box at the top of the page, you will find many possible methods you might use.
 If it works on a leather jacket, it probably would work on leather boots.